The Rising Entropy of English in the Attention Economy

-The media platform choice model considered in the main paper is analogous to the information choice model.
-Media platforms of each type are randomly encountered in the environment and encountered as a Poisson processes with rates $\lambda_{media}$.
-We also assume that media platforms have a constant expected rate of utility, $R_{media}$, and some finite time, $T_{media}$ until the rate drops to zero, which gives each media platform a total utility, $U_{media}$.
-Foragers can choose to either consume or ignore a media platform upon encountering it.
-This model is identical to the information choice model so that we can follow that derivation and jump to the conclusion that a media platform will be included in the diet if the media utility rate is greater than or equal to the overall rate of foraging in the environment, $R_{media} \geq R_{env}$.
+The patch choice model considered in the main paper is analogous to the information choice model.
+Patches of each type are randomly encountered in the environment and encountered as a Poisson processes with rates $\lambda_{media}$.
+We also assume that patches have a constant expected rate of utility, $R_{media}$, and some finite time, $T_{media}$ until the rate drops to zero, which gives each patch a total utility, $U_{media}$.
+Foragers can choose to either consume or ignore a patch upon encountering it.
+This model is identical to the information choice model so that we can follow that derivation and jump to the conclusion that a patch will be included in the diet if the patch utility rate is greater than or equal to the overall rate of foraging in the environment, $R_{media} \geq R_{env}$.

-Media platforms, like the analogous foraging patch in ecology, in reality have non-constant utility rates.
-Commonly foraging patch marginal utility will decrease with time \cite{stephenskrebs1986foraging, Charnov1976Apr}.
+Information patches in the real world have non-constant utility rates.
+Commonly patch marginal utility will decrease with time \cite{stephenskrebs1986foraging, Charnov1976Apr}.
 This can happen as finite prey are consumed \cite{bettinger2016marginal, stephenskrebs1986foraging}.
 For example, within a patch an optimal forager will consume the most profitable items first if they can, which then makes those items more scarce and reduces the overall utility rate in the patch as time goes on \cite{bettinger2016marginal}.
-This applies equally to media platforms --- one will find diminishing returns while either checking emails in an inbox or collecting raspberries in a bush.
-Additionally, information items themselves may degrade while being consumed, for example news articles often follow an inverted pyramid structure where the most important information is presented first, with extra paragraphs adding marginally diminishing extra information \cite{po2003news}.
+Examples are collecting raspberries from a bush, or checking your email.
+Information items themselves may degrade while being consumed, for example news articles often follow an inverted pyramid structure where the most important information is presented first, with extra paragraphs adding marginally diminishing extra information \cite{po2003news}.
 Magazines, fiction and non-fiction have their own styles and utility curves.
-Overall we can say that utility rates in media platforms, and information items, are not constant.
+Overall we can say that utility rates in patches, and information, are not constant.